kokuwaio/helm-gradle-plugin/README.md

 * zero config because of sane defaults
 * ready for CI/CD, no dependencies to build environment (downloads appropriate Helm version automatically)
 * provides task types:
-  * `HelmInitTask`: client only helm init, usually done only once
+  * `HelmInitTask`: client only helm init, usually done only once, skipped for v3+
   * `HelmBuildTask`: render the expansions, build deps and package the chart
   * `HelmTestTask`: test the packaged chart
     * executes `helm lint` with default values